It all begins with the curious & companionable

 Thea Foss Waterway Esplanade, Wharf, & Marina

-University of Alaska, Anchorage Library Opens
+University of Alaska, Anchorage (UAA) Library Opens

 This unique, award-winning building was designed with sloping and curving exterior walls that maximize exposure to the views of the surrounding Chugach Mountains.
 Reid Middleton was the structural engineer on this unique building that is one of the highlights of the UAA Campus.